Australian cricket in crisis over ball-tampering scandal

 However, Bancroft, the 25-year-old opening batsman, escaped an ICC suspension.
 He was instead fined 75 percent of his fee, warned, and hit by three demerit points.

-The admission of cheating lead Australian Prime Minister Malcolm Turnbull to say he was "shocked and bitterly disappointed".
+"I look at the amount of tape some of the fielders have worn, particularly during the Ashes series at mid-on and mid-off.
+You don't have to name names, they know who they are.

-In scathing commentaries Monday, Australian media said the team had heaped "disgrace and humilation" on the country, while sponsors also weighed in.
+"I am pretty sure it was going on throughout the Ashes series -- but it was not the reason England lost 4-0.
+They still would have lost the series."

-"This is deeply disappointing and certainly not what anyone expects from our national cricket team," airline Qantas, whose logo is on the team shirts in South Africa, told AFP in Sydney.
-"We are in discussions with Cricket Australia as this issue unfolds."
+The admission of cheating led even Australian Prime Minister Malcolm Turnbull to say he was "shocked and bitterly disappointed".